sidd91/projectX/README.md

     ![](infrastructure/markdown_artifacts/open_folder_in_container.png)

     After this step, the container will build.
 If you start a terminal in vscode, then you will see the bash user as `root@xxxx`.
 You can now change your directory to the firmware directory by going to File-> Open Folder.

+### Running the example
+`bazel build //firmware/example/lpc1769:bin1 --config=lpc1769-platform`

+This will build the blinky example and generate the required output files.